flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

-# Using Tailscale exit nodes for secure server traffic
+# Using Tailscale split traffic tunnels.

 One powerful feature of Tailscale is the exit node function.
 If you have a public webserver, you can route all outbound traffic (like `apt updates`, `curl`, or `wget` requests) through another machine on your Tailscale network, such as a home server.
 This means your server's requests appear to come from your home IP instead of the VPS IP.